 Based on Marcus du Sautoy's book The Number Mysteries, this course explores the question, how natural is mathematics?
-Through numerous online activities and 'at home' experiments, you will interact with mathematics as you have never done before.
+Through numerous online activities and 'at home' experiments, you will interact with mathematics as you never have done before.

 Today's world is full of technological advances which are only possible due to the huge leaps that science has made over the last few decades: the structure of DNA, the microchip, splitting the atom.
 Yet, as diverse as these major discoveries may seem, they are all understood through the language of mathematics.

 Mathematics has come a long way from its humble origins of notches on a stick and through this ten week course we will take you all the way from the beginning of the number system to the very edges of the universe.

 Packed full of diverse activities to suit a wide range of learning styles, The Number Mysteries maths course is for anyone who wants to go on a mathematical odyssey which may change the way they think forever.